reshmabidikar/slate/source/includes/_tenant.md

 ### Create a tenant

 This API creates a new tenant.
+NOTE: If you create a tenant using this API, it will *not* be recognized immediately by KAUI because KAUI will be unable to retrieve the `apiSecret`.
+To fix this, you should "create" the same tenant separately after logging into KAUI.
+This will *not* create another tenant, but it will synchronize KAUI with the one already created.

 **HTTP Request**